esplito/the-commenter/README.md

 # the-commenter

 ## About
-Lab assignment in the course 'Information Systems B: E-services and Web Programming' at Uppsala University.
+This repo was created for a lab assignment in the course 'Information Systems B: E-services and Web Programming' at Uppsala University.
 The purpose of this assignment was to create a website where only registered users could post comments, with the following criteria:
 - It should be possible to post comments
 - Only logged in users can post comments
 - Users should be able to register with an e-mail and password